bsurmanski/wlc/README.md

     // some declaration of a,b,c here
     int i = int: a + int: b + int: c

+alternatively, if a variable is being assigned to an expression, and the whole expression needs to be casted, the ':=' operator can be used to cast to the type of the left hand side

+    int^ myIntPointer = getSomeIntPointer()
+    char^ myCharPointer := myIntPointer
+    char^ equivilentCharPointer = char^: myIntPointer

+the cast assign operator effectively casts a value without the required noise of casting

 ### Why are braces optional for a function body?
 this allows quick oneliner functions to be easy to write and read.
 This also falls into the expectation presented by the conditional and loop statments (if,while,etc).